paidinesh7/Second-Brain/README.md

-# 🧭 Second Brain: The Sovereign Personal Context Vault & Allocator Playbook
+# Second Brain: The Personal Context Vault & Allocator Playbook

 > *An open-source, plain-text, and bidirectional Markdown template to build a permanent, AI-ready "second brain."
 Grounded in your own verified context, portable across any LLM, and fully compatible with Obsidian.*

 ---

-## 🧭 Why Build a Sovereign Second Brain?
+## Why Build a Sovereign Second Brain?

 In the age of AI, traditional personal branding is messy, scattered, and easily hallucinated by LLMs.
 Relying on centralized SaaS note-taking apps or proprietary databases locks your mind in an extractive cage.